Determine what your total cost is to attend PSU for an academic year. More Information

 (Admitted Summer 2018 or later)

 - NEBHE (New England Board of Higher Education) – Students are notified of their eligibility in The New England Regional Student Program through the admission’s process based on term accepted to PSU.
 Students admitted Spring 2018 or earlier receive a discounted tuition rate that is reflected on their bill.
 Students admitted Fall 2018 or later will be billed at Out-of-State costs and be eligible for a $3000 tuition waiver.
-Additional information about the NEBHE program can be found on the Office of Admission website
+More Information

 You will be notified of your financial aid eligibility.
 For more specific information about the various types of aid, please see the following: